On the Existence of "Maia variables": Target selection and observations

 Our variable star candidates were selected from the list of \cite{2020MNRAS.493.5871B}.
 These authors defined priority classes considering the methods used to estimate \teff\, values.
 The highest priority was given for spectroscopic \teff\, while the lowest priority was defined for \teff\, estimated from the spectral types.
 In between, there are \teff\, estimations from some photometric colours.
 In this study, we preferentially chose stars of lower priority, as this adds more value to our spectral analyses for accurate \teff\, determinations.

-We reanalyzed the {\it {\it TESS}} light curves of our selected candidates to confirm the presence of pressure mode oscillations in these variables.
-The data were analyzed using the Period04 \citep{2005CoAst.146...53L} package, which utilizes simultaneous multi-frequency sine-wave fitting with input parameter optimization.
+We reanalyzed the {\it {\it TESS}} Simple Aperture Photometry (SAP) 2-min cadence light curves of our selected candidates to confirm the presence of pressure mode oscillations in these variables.
+We made use of the Period04 \citep{2005CoAst.146...53L} package, which utilizes simultaneous multi-frequency sine-wave fitting with input parameter optimization.
 After removing the sine-wave fits from the original data, the residuals were then re-analyzed in the same manner to detect further periodicities.
 The signals were extracted until we reached a Signal-to-Noise ratio (SNR) of 4.5 \citep{2021AcA....71..113B}.
 In addition, the initial positions of the selected candidates in the H-R diagram were checked using the luminosity ($L$) values calculated from the Gaia parallaxes \citep{2022yCat.1355....0G}, interstellar reddening, E(B-V), calculated from the interstellar extinction map \citep{2005AJ....130..659A}, the bolometric corrections \citep{1996ApJ...469..355F} and the \teff\, values given by \cite{2020MNRAS.493.5871B} (see, Fig.\,\ref{figure1_first_position}).
 As a result, 31 candidates were selected for this study; they are listed in Table\,\ref{table1_info}.

 For these candidates, we carried out spectroscopic surveys.
 Some spectra were taken from the Fibre-fed \'{E}chelle Spectrograph \citep[FIES, ][]{2014AN....335...41T} that is a cross-dispersed high-resolution \'{e}chelle spectrograph attached to the 2.56-m Nordic Optical Telescope of the Roque de los Muchachos Observatory (ORM, La Palma, Spain).
 It has three different resolution options; low ($R=25000$), medium ($R=46000$) and high ($R=67000$).
 Considering the \teff\, values and the V-band magnitudes of the target stars, the low-resolution mode was used during the observations to achieve a higher signal-to-noise ratio (SNR).
 In addition, this resolving power is good enough for spectral analysis of systems having medium to high projected rotational velocity (\vsini $\gtrsim$30 \kms).
 We also gathered some spectra from the High Efficiency and Resolution Mercator \'{E}chelle Spectrograph \citep[HERMES, ][]{2011A&A...526A..69R} which is a high-resolution ($R=85000$) fibre-fed \'{e}chelle spectrograph attached to the 1.2-m Mercator telescope at the Roque de los Muchachos Observatory (ORM, La Palma, Spain).
 Some stars have spectra from both spectrometers, while some have only from one.
 For each target, we tried to obtain at least two spectra taken at different times to check for possible binary-induced radial velocity shifts.
 The information about the spectroscopic surveys is given in Table\,\ref{table1_info}.